 When God says, “You are My son,” He is identifying Himself with us.
 He is saying that He wants to be associated with us, that we are together.

-This new identity is that we are people with whom God is pleased to be associated.
+Point number one of this new identity is that we are people with whom God is pleased to be associated.
 He’s saying, “Yep, that’s My daughter; that’s My son.”
 He never dissociates Himself from us once we have become His children.
 Pretty flattering that He’d be so kind, despite our sometimes lousy behavior!

 2. Whom I love …